 How to Build a Survival Pack

 This is not your everyday earthquake kit or the kind of stuff you tuck into your overnight bag.
 This is an end of the world survival kit – meant to help you survive, even thrive, in all kinds of adverse conditions.
 While it’s impossible to plan for every eventuality, or please every survivalist (I will no doubt fail to mention someone’s personal most essential object), but with the things in this kit, you’ll be far better off should disaster strike than if you have nothing, or if you buy some travel safety kit from an outdoors outfitter.

 In collecting information and items for a kit, I’ve made extensive use of two books from Chris McNab: The Boy’s Book of Outdoor Survival and Special Forces Survival Guide.
 These portions have been reprinted with permission and where appropriate these books have been cited.
-Also make sure to check out our give-away page for your chance to win one of four survival books.

 The Pocket Kit

 This kit, assembled by Chris McNab (SFSG, 17), won’t save your life during the Apocalypse, but it does fit in your pocket.
 Having this every time you head into the wilderness, or leave your base camp, is a great idea.
 Essentially, this pocket kit is part of your larger kit that never leaves your side in an emergency.